My Health Partner Logo

 Instructions:

-Place the fries in the duck fat for 5 minutes and set aside on absorbent paper.
+• Place the fries in the duck fat for 5 minutes and set aside on paper towel.

 ENERGY (KCAL)